As of 2.15.2024

 Keefe’s photo editing work has been recognized by the National Press Photographers Association, Pictures of the Year International, and the Society of Publication Designers.

-Marie Monteleone is the North American Deputy Photo Editor for Bloomberg News, overseeing the photo and video assignments for North America and the Caribbean.
-At Bloomberg, Ms. Monteleone assigns for both features and news.
-While at Bloomberg News, she has led the expansion and diversification of the roster of freelance photographers in North, South, and Central America.
+Marie A. Monteleone is the Enterprise Assignment Photo Editor for Bloomberg News, producing visuals for multimedia global stories.
+Previously, Ms. Monteleone held the roles as the North American Deputy Photo Editor and Latin America Assignment Photo Editor for Bloomberg News, overseeing photo and video news assignments.
+While at Bloomberg News, she has lead the expansion and diversification of the roster of freelance photographers in North, South and Central America.
 Prior to Bloomberg, she worked for ABC News, T: The New York Times Style Magazine, The New York Post, and W Magazine.
-Ms. Monteleone has been a guest speaker at The International Center of Photography, Parsons School of Design, The Women Photograph Workshop, The Eddie Adams Workshop, and Zoom Photo Festival Saguenay .
-She has served on the nominating committees of World Press 6x6 Global Talent Program, Diversify Photo, The Women Photograph X Getty Grant, Photoville - The Fence, and The Eddie Adams Workshop student selections.
+Ms. Monteleone has been a guest speaker at Columbia University Graduate School of Journalism, The International Center of Photography, Parsons School of Design, The Women Photograph Workshop, The Eddie Adams Workshop and Zoom Photo Festival Saguenay.
+She has served on the nominating committees of World Press Photo 2023’s North & Central America regional jury, International Photography Awards 2023, World Press Photo 6x6 Global Talent Program, Diversify Photo, The Women Photograph X Getty Grant, Photoville - The Fence, and The Eddie Adams Workshop student selections.
+Ms. Monteleone serves on the Documentary Advisory Committee for the Social Documentary Network (SDN)

 Photo Editor, Mother Jones